Turquoise at a Glance

 - ✦Sky and earth meeting — the blue-green color evokes the union of heaven and earth, spirit and matter

-- ✦Master healing — one of the few stones associated with healing the entire being on all levels
+- ✦Master healing — one of the few stones associated with healing the whole being

-- ✦Sacred protection — used for millennia as a traveler's amulet and guardian against harm
+- ✦Sacred protection — used for thousands of years as a traveler's amulet and guardian against harm

 - ✦Living stone — its color changes with its environment, symbolizing the dynamic relationship between stone and wearer